Dr Dianne Jackson – CEO

 Dianne has also spent many years teaching children, many of whom were disadvantaged and marginalised.
 Dianne holds a Bachelor of Teaching (Early Childhood), a first class honours degree in Social Science and a PhD that crosses both disciplines.

-Dianne is a mother of five children who continues to be her inspiration everyday.
+Dianne is a mother of five children who continue to be her inspiration everyday.

 Tara Kleine – Director, Innovation, Capability and Development